 BJP issues whip: Be in Lok Sabha for Thursday's Triple Talaq Bill

 New Delhi, Dec 25: Three line whip has been issued to BJP Lok Sabha MPs to be present in the House throughout the day on 27 December.
-The whip has been issued just before Triple Talaq Bill in Lok Sabha on Thursday.
+The whip has been issued just before the debate on Triple Talaq Bill in Lok Sabha on Thursday.

 The Lok Sabha on Thursday agreed to take up for consideration and passage the Muslim Women (Protection of Rights on Marriage) Bill, 2017, better known as the triple talaq bill, on December 27.